 Jumpstart your professional teaching career with an online teacher certification program

 With new accelerated pathways towards teaching, you can start a lifelong career teaching in half the time and cost of the traditional route.

-If you have a bachelor’s degree handy, are eligible to work in the U.S. and have passed state-required certifications, you’re ready to enroll in an accredited teacher certification program and take the first steps towards building a rewarding career as a teacher.
+If you have a bachelor’s degree handy, are eligible to work in the U.S. and have passed state-required certifications, you’re ready to enroll in a teacher certification program and take the first steps towards building a rewarding career as a teacher.

 After you complete your core coursework, you’ll get the chance to immerse yourself in a clinical placement.
 Once you graduate, you can apply to your state’s Department of Education to receive your teaching license and start applying for teaching positions across the nation.

 No matter where you are in life, it’s never too soon or too late to bring your dreams of teaching to life.
 Enroll in one of our teacher certification programs and get certified today.